-In consequence, each country’s share-ratio of different species will change with an overall benefit to northern regions, regardless of the RCP scenario.
+Consequently, each country’s share-ratio of different species will change with an overall benefit to northern regions, regardless of the RCP scenario.
 Overall, shifts will be amplified under the high emission scenario relative to the low greenhouse emission scenario pathway (Table 2).